 Environmental, Social and Governance Management in the Supply Chain

-ESG management in the Bank's supply chain includes: screening new suppliers by considering important ESG issues; regularly evaluating significant risks associated with critical suppliers, along with managing identified risks at an acceptable level; and communicating the Supplier Code of Conduct to all suppliers.
-There is also a process for monitoring compliance with the Supplier Code of Conduct and encouraging all suppliers to fully comply with the said Code of Conduct.
-In addition, we also encourage the Bank's suppliers and business partners to increase their counter measures against all forms of corruption by inviting them to be members of the Thai Private Sector Collective Action Against Corruption.
+ESG management in the Bank’s supply chain includes the following elements: screening new suppliers by considering important ESG issues as part of the evaluation, regularly assessing ESG risks associated with critical suppliers, managing risks at an acceptable level, communicating the Supplier Code of Conduct to all suppliers, and establishing a process for monitoring suppliers’ compliance with the Supplier Code of Conduct.
+We encourage all suppliers to fully comply with the Supplier Code of Conduct.
+In addition, we also encourage the Bank’s suppliers and business partners to increase their anti-corruption efforts and invite them to join the Thai Private Sector Collective Action Against Corruption.

 Supplier Screening